ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 Let's quickly determine how good this approximation is.

 ::: Question
+### This question is extra credit.
+You are not required to do it.
 a.
 For about what angle is $\sin(\theta) \approx \tan(\theta)$ good to 1%?
 That is, when does the percent error betweeen $\sin(\theta)$ and $\tan(\theta)$ (where $\sin(\theta)$ is the "theortical" value and $\tan(\theta)$ is the "measured") just become *1%*. **Hint2: Don't bother solving this algebraically.
 Go to [GeoGebra](https://www.geogebra.org/graphing) and plot the percent error.** *Give your answer in degrees*

 b.
 Now let's check the next part of the approximation, $\tan(\theta) = \frac{y}{D}$.
 Using the $\theta$ you found in part a and assuming $D$= 1 m, what is the furthest $y$ distance you can measure while keeping the approximation from part a good to 1%?